What is Turnitin?

-- Make sure to check certain boxes if you want to exclude specific elements of the turned in document from being reviewed for plagiarizing.
+Make sure to check the related boxes if you want to exclude specific elements of the student document from being reviewed for plagiarism.

 Grading a Rubric with Turnitin Enabled

 There is a column showing the Turnitin status on the grading page.

 There are three possible statuses for this column.

 Spinner - this means that Turnitin is still processing the document.
 Make sure to refresh your browser or check back later.